On this page

 Different job roles and seniority levels can influence how creative or formal your resume design and resume font should be.
 Choose your font by carefully considering the job you're applying for, based on if you’re applying for an entry-level, mid-level or senior position.

 For example, Calibri could match a managerial job application, but another font like Montserrat might be able to convey more authority.
-Think about the impression you want to make!
+Think about the impression you want to make.

-Consider the industry
+Consider the field of work

-Evaluate your existing experience
+Evaluate existing experience

-Your resume must highlight your skills and experience clearly.
+Your resume must highlight your relevant skills and experience clearly.
 The font you choose shouldn't distract from the content of your resume.
 If your resume is text-heavy, consider a simple font that can be easy to scan.
 If your resume is shorter or uses more bullet points than paragraphs, you could take more creative liberty.

-Think about your personal brand
+Think about personal branding

 Recommended resume font sizes